It was a week when oil prices finished slightly higher, although natural gas remained flat.

 Company Last Week Last 6 Months

-For the longer term, over six months, the sector tracker is down 28.3%.
-Transocean was the major loser during this period too, experiencing a 69.9% price plunge.
+However, over the past six months, the sector tracker has surged 54.5%.
+Offshore driller Transocean Ltd. RIG was the major gainer during the period, experiencing a 226.8% price appreciation.

 What’s Next in the Energy World?

-As global oil consumption gradually ticks up from the depths of coronavirus, market participants will be closely tracking the regular releases to watch for signs that could further validate a rebound.
-In this context, the U.S. government’s statistics on oil and natural gas — one of the few solid indicators that comes out regularly — will be on energy traders' radar.
-Data on rig count from energy service firm Baker Hughes, which is a pointer to trends in U.S. crude production, is also closely followed.
+As global oil consumption outlook strengthens amid the OPEC+ led calibrated supply cuts and successful vaccine deployments, market participants will be closely tracking the regular releases to watch for signs that could further validate a rebound.
+In this context, the U.S. government’s statistics on oil and natural gas — one of the few solid indicators that come out regularly — will be on energy traders' radar.
+Data on rig count from energy service firm Baker Hughes, which is a pointer to trends in U.S. crude production, is closely followed too.
+Finally, news related to coronavirus vaccine approval/rollout/distribution will be of utmost importance.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report